Skip to main content

 Precision in Phase 0 testing

-39 of 39 matches were correct.
-Zero false positives.
+In Phase 0 internal testing, 39 of 39 sampled matches were correct (zero false positives).
 We only auto-alert on signals we can stand behind.

 Phase 0 · 5 SODA endpoints · Federal Register API